saltsthlm/protips/refactoring.md

 ### Inline function

-Inlining a function is the opposite of the **EXTRACT** refactoring; we take the code from a function and just put it in our code.
+Inlining a function is the opposite of the extract function refactoring; we take the code from a function and just put it in our code.

 For example, consider the following silly example: